Alejandro-Fuste/Boot_Class/Boot_Class2/Sessions/14-full-stack/14.3/13-Post-Author-Association/README.md

 * **INSTRUCTIONS:**

-  The goal of this exercise is to modify the Post and Author models so that they are associated with eachother.
+  The goal of this exercise is to modify the Post and Author models so that they are associated with each other.

   1) Open the folder slacked out to you.